Montgomery Correctional Center

 In dedication to Director James I. Montgomery, in 1986, the Jacksonville Correctional Institution was renamed the Montgomery Correctional Center.

 With the ever-growing inmate population of Jacksonville, Florida, the prison had to expand its facilities.
 In 1976, the "B" Wing was constructed to add to the men's unit.
 In 1985, the "D" Wing was added to the women's division which was known as the "C" Wing.

 The North Unit was constructed in 1989, to replace the original "A" and "B" wings.
 In 1994, the original "A" and "B" wings were closed down.
 During 1999, the "B" Wing was renovated to become the new housing unit for the female population, and the original "C" Wing was demolished.
 Of the C/D wings, the remaining "D" Wing was renovated in 2002, and became the male annex, supporting the North Unit in housing male inmates since 1994.
+In 2015 the new Lucas Clinic was added for the inmate population's health care needs.

 Located on the north side of Jacksonville, Florida, Montgomery Correctional Center currently consists of two compounds: the North Unit is designed for the sentenced and unsentenced male inmates, with a capacity of 552 prisoners; the South Unit ("B" Wing) is for sentenced male inmates, with a capacity of 160 prisoners.
 In addition, an Annex ("C" Wing) houses an additional 64 prisoners, with a total population of 776 for the center.

 The Montgomery Correctional Center provides care, custody and control of the sentenced prisoners, while utilizing prisoner labor which has supported the general good of the citizenry of the city by providing selected work programs throughout the city.

 On a daily basis, nearly two hundred men and women prisoners work on the supervised prisoner work crews which work in many troublesome areas such as: where illegal dumping occurs; deteriorating neighborhoods and in special areas where citizens have requested assistance.
 The Federal, state and local government agencies have also utilized the prisoner work crews throughout Duval County, Florida, to help defray their operating costs.
 Prisoners who are not able to work on the work crews are required to either participate in treatment or educational programs, unless they are certified sick by a member of the medical staff.